 5. Offer to Assist with the Transition

-Even though you’re leaving, you can take various steps to prepare your employer for your absence:
+Even though you’re leaving, you can offer to take various steps to prepare your employer for your absence:

-- Hand over patient care responsibilities.
-Document all patients’ care plans and share them with other team members who will take over the relevant tasks.
+- Share patient care responsibilities with team members who will take over the relevant tasks.

 Discussing these factors can help make your resignation process smoother for your employer and your patients.